GekaTimof/Work_with_Arduino/README.md

 This is repository for all my projects with Arduino

 ## Traffic_light
-Traffic_light - this directory project contains circuit and script for light sensor
+Traffic_light - this directory project contains circuit and script for traffic light

 Traffic_light/src - this directory contains script all project scripts